byterubpay/byterub-site/_posts/2018-11-05-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-05.md

 **\<sarang>** np
 **\<sarang>** I just finished my brief updates
 **\<sarang>** This is a good place to jump in
-**\<suraeNoether>** well, this weekend I spent time on matching and churn and benchmarking the known traceability attacks on monero, and how to translate similar attacks on zcash into this framework
+**\<suraeNoether>** well, this weekend I spent time on matching and churn and benchmarking the known traceability attacks on byterub, and how to translate similar attacks on zcash into this framework
 **\<suraeNoether>** worked on the paper for that a bit
-**\<suraeNoether>** chatted with rehrar on the phone regarding the monero konferenco
+**\<suraeNoether>** chatted with rehrar on the phone regarding the byterub konferenco
 **\<suraeNoether>** i'm starting to reach out to speakers for formal invitations
 **\<suraeNoether>** aaaand yeah, slow weekend, i've been ill :(
 **\<suraeNoether>** i'll hopefully be pushing a bipartite graph-theoretic benchmarking tool some time this week
 **\<suraeNoether>** hopefully first draft of this benchmark paper will be available by end of november
 **\<sarang>** This graph matching work is quite excellent
 **\<sarang>** It links the complexity of determining possible spends with computational problems in graph theory
-**\<suraeNoether>** yeah, we're getting very good information on the raw computational effort and time an adversary would have to spend to "unravel" monero
+**\<suraeNoether>** yeah, we're getting very good information on the raw computational effort and time an adversary would have to spend to "unravel" byterub
 **\<sarang>** Can you elaborate on the tool?
 **\<suraeNoether>** sur
 **\<suraeNoether>** sure\*